|Job Title:||Residential Mortgage Underwriter - Vancouver Location|

 The CMBA-BC also offers a practical course – the Canadian Mortgage Brokers Course – which provides participants with information currently not part of the UBC mortgage brokers’ course curriculum.
 This course is not mandatory.
 It is designed for new or soon-to-be mortgage brokers and will also be very helpful for people in related industries.
 It provides a clear picture of the processes involved in seeking and obtaining approval of mortgage financing.
 Please visit our Events Centre for more information on the CMBA-BC course.

-Applicants must either complete or challenge the UBC course and then must register with the Financial Institutions Commission (FICOM).
-FICOM is the government body that regulates mortgage brokers and can be reached at 604-660-3555.
+Applicants must either complete or challenge the UBC course and then must register with the BC Financial Services Authority (BCFSA).
+BCFSA is the government body that regulates mortgage brokers and can be reached at 604-660-3555.

 Frequently Asked Questions